zuoyl/tls/README.md

 	the version 0.2 will release in 2014.
 6.Enviroment dependcy
 ####
-	gcc - all souces files are implemented by C++, so c++ compiler is needed, now using gcc stl	- c++ STL
+    Mac os, cgywin with libxml2, cmake are supported. gcc - all souces files are implemented by C++, so c++ compiler is needed, now using gcc stl	- c++ STL
 	cmake - make Makefile by CMakeLists.txt